hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 08 August 2023

-The following changes were deployed into sandbox:
+The following changes are available in sandbox:

 #### individual-calculations-api